 This 2014 report highlights that dietary suggestions should indeed form a crucial component of patient education for dermatological diseases.
 Research suggests that your doctor should at least cover the basics, such as suggesting you increase your intake of fruits and vegetables.
 The report goes on to recommend that patients should limit sugar and saturated fats.
 Enjoying lots of natural plant-based foods over highly processed junk is also really important, as well as eating plenty of whole grains instead of processed carbs.

 If you're looking to make simple changes to benefit your skin, and don't want to get too specific right now, this snapshot offers a fantastic starting point.
 More healthy plant-based foods, whilst reducing the junk and processed stuff.
+You could consider 3 day juice fasting.
 We can of course dig a little deeper and take a more in depth look at the foods which can potentially exacerbate or calm psoriasis.
 If you're keen to learn more after reading this post, this is covered in much more detail in both my books Radiant and Skin Healing Expert.

 Five Foods to Reduce for Psoriasis